What We Know: The Helicopter Crash That Killed Kobe Bryant And 8 Others

 After taking off from Orange County, the aircraft headed northwest over Los Angeles.
 Then the helicopter briefly circled several times over Glendale, after air traffic controllers asked the pilot to hold in place to let planes land at a nearby airport.

-The helicopter eventually continued on in a northwesterly direction and then turned south; soon afterwards, it crashed in the mountains near Calabasas.
+The helicopter eventually continued on in a northwesterly direction and then turned south; soon afterward, it crashed in the mountains near Calabasas.

 In the flight's final moments, the helicopter was flying between 120 and 160 knots.
 The aircraft then started flying faster and descending very rapidly – in excess of 5,000 feet per minute.
-The last flight data received from the helicopter was at 9:45 a.m. – 39-minutes after it took off.
+The last flight data received from the helicopter was at 9:45 a.m., 39 minutes after it took off.

-The crash took place on a morning of bad weather in Southern California, with low clouds and fog reported in the area.

 The helicopter

-The Sikorsky S-76B helicopter Bryant's group was flying in was built in 1991.
+The Sikorsky S-76B helicopter that Bryant's group was flying in was built in 1991.
 It was initially owned by the state of Illinois – but the state auctioned it off in the summer of 2015 for $515,161.

-The winning bid came from a user named "Jimbagge1" – and Jim Bagge is an executive at Island Express Holding Corp., a California company that holds the registration for the helicopter: N72EX.
+The winning bid came from a user named "Jimbagge1" – and Jim Bagge is an executive at Island Express Holding Corp., a California company that holds the FAA registration for the helicopter: N72EX.

 "Aircraft must be inspected annually or every 100 flight hours, whichever comes first," the FAA's Gregor said.
 "Additionally, certain parts must be replaced or overhauled at specific intervals.

 Maintenance records belong to the aircraft owner, who must make them available to the FAA for inspection upon request.
 The FAA looks at aircraft maintenance history as part of every accident investigation."

-NPR's Russell D. Lewis contributed to this report.
+NPR's Russell Lewis contributed to this report.